becodemax/Hackers-Poulette-network-config-/README.md

 - [Linux](https://www.geeksforgeeks.org/how-to-install-cisco-packet-tracer-on-linux/)
 - [Mac](https://www.sysnettechsolutions.com/en/install-packet-tracer-macos/)

-From then, clone this repo and open the file by double-clicking on it.
-Once the project launched, wait until all the cables are covered by green arrows (time for all the devices to initialize) and start pinging whatever you want!
+From then, clone this repo or simply download the file and open it by double-clicking on it.
+Once the project is launched, wait until all the cables are covered by green arrows (time for all the devices to initialize) and start pinging whatever you want!

 Some details (addresses, masks, ports, etc.) have been written next to their proper device for better understanding.